A Tale of Christmas Past.

 The first press run sold out in five days and A Christmas Carol was the best selling book of the 1843 Christmas season.
 The book didn’t earn Dickens the money he so needed, his insistence on costly illustrations and a low selling price saw to that, however, it secured forever his reputation as an author.

 The Birth of Victorian Christmas.
-But the book’s significance goes far beyond its tale, for it did much to shape our view of Christmas and how it should be celebrated.
+A Christmas Carol is significant for much more than its tale, for it did much to shape our view of Christmas and how it should be celebrated.
 In the early 1800s Christmas was not widely celebrated as a festive holiday, a remnant of the time in the seventeenth century when its observance had been outlawed in Britain as pagan.8

 But Dickens loved Christmas and had fond memories of his own childhood holidays.
 A Christmas Carol shows men and women, bosses and workers, young and old coming together to share and celebrate at Christmas, much as his own close-knit family had.
 As A Christmas Carol was hitting the booksellers, another young father, Queen Victoria’s husband, Prince Albert, was introducing Britain to some of his own boyhood traditions, such as the German Christmas tree.
 Together, Dickens and Prince Albert created the Victorian Christmas that we know.